-As announced, Core Web Vital scores will not affect your ranking until early 2021, meaning that site owners have over 6 months to improve their page experience.
+As announced, Core Web Vital scores will not affect your ranking until May 2021, meaning that site owners have plenty of time to improve their page experience.

 Google has also released the following statement which hints at the weight that page experience will play in determining a page’s rank:

 “While all of the components of page experience are important, we will prioritise pages with the best information overall, even if some aspects of page experience are subpar.
 A good page experience doesn’t override having great, relevant content.
 However, in cases where there are multiple pages that have similar content, page experience becomes much more important for visibility in Search.”